Open Access

 The key extraction algorithm means that anyone including big brothers and attackers can compute the signature private key from known information if he or she makes a signature on a pair of colliding messages.

-2) By the algorithm Gen¯(1l), it can generate a subversion key subk.
+2) By the algorithm Gen¯(1l)Mathematical equation, it can generate a subversion key subk.

 Given the private key sk and its corresponding public key pair pk, the functionality undetectability means that any users can not find the detecting subversion.

-2) By the algorithm Gen(1l), it can generate a subversion key subk.
+2) By the algorithm Gen(1l)Mathematical equation, it can generate a subversion key subk.

-4) If bb, it returns 0, otherwise it returns 1.
+4) If bbMathematical equation, it returns 0, otherwise it returns 1.

 Reset(∙) is given as follows: Reset(rti) ∥ rti is a reset query.